How to address violence in the news with your students.

 Teachers could use mysimpleshow to introduce a new subject through an engaging presentation.
 Students could use it to demonstrate learning in any content area.
 There are a number of educational templates, such as summarizing literature, summarizing a famous person's biography, explaining a mathematical concept, and introducing a physical law.
-Each template is completely customizable, but students can start with a blank one as well.
-Mysimpleshow is aptly named, as creating a presentation can be completed quickly and easily; if a student has pre-written text, they could create a quality presentation in under 15 minutes.
+Each template is completely customizable, but students can start with a blank one, as well.
+Mysimpleshow is aptly named, as creating a presentation can be completed quickly and easily; if students have pre-written text, they could create a quality presentation in under 15 minutes.

 There's an option to upload your own graphics, which would strengthen the connection between the presentation and the demonstrated learning.
 Students could draw a diagram of a frog or a portrait of a historical figure and upload a photo of it.
-If a student created a great graph on the computer they could take a screenshot of it and include it in their mysimpleshow presentation as well.
+If a student created a great graph on the computer, the student could take a screenshot of it and include it in the mysimpleshow presentation, as well.
 Students need to sign up with email, which means they'll need to be at least 13 years old.
 For younger students, teachers will need to have them sign in through their email or create one for them.
-The free version also forces all created videos to be publicly available.Continue reading Show less
+Also, with the free version, all created videos are made publicly available.Continue reading Show less

 The main draw of mysimpleshow is the popular effect where a realistic hand slides drawings in and out as the presentation is being read aloud.
 While this is initially engaging, it could get old after a few presentations.
 Each phase of the process is explained by a brief video, which is a good support to help students and teachers along.
 During the writing phase of mysimpleshow, there are helpful examples from other presentations off to the side, which is great for students who find organizing information challenging.
 The bulk of the writing happens in the Story section, which is limited to 1200 characters, so students will have to carefully consider the information they put in their presentation.